Francis Meli: St Helens

 St Helens reached the 2006 Super League Grand final to be contested against Hull FC, and Meli played on the wing, scoring a try in Saints' 26-4 victory.

 As 2006 Super League champions, St Helens faced 2006 NRL Premiers the Brisbane Broncos in the 2007 World Club Challenge.
 Meli played on the wing in the Saints' 18-14 victory.

 In his first three years at the club he acquired three Challenge Cup winning medals, a World Club Challenge winning medal and a Grand Final winning ring.
 He also played in 2008's Super League XIII Grand Final defeat by the Leeds Rhinos.

-Visa issues due to the United Kingdoms new requirements curtailed the start of his 2009 campaign, however these issues were suffered by many imports that season.
+Visa issues due to the United Kingdom's new requirements curtailed the start of his 2009 campaign; however, these issues were suffered by many imports that season.
 He arrived back in the country five rounds late and was forced to start his season in the reserves.

 He played in the 2009 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 At the start of 2010 Meli was granted compassionate leave to briefly return to New Zealand.

 He played in the 2011 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.